 The garden and I transform together as it teaches me about living life.
 I have come to see Winter’s beauty in its starkness.
 It’s as necessary and cyclical as the hours of a day.
 I’ve shed fixed beliefs of completeness and forever, like a sweater on a September afternoon.

 My intent of this weekly blog is to share musings, insights, inspirations and photos that have stirred my soul so deep within, the contemplation has shifted my world.
-Rumi, Ralph Waldo Emerson, Lao Tse Tung and nature’s splendor color my gardening path of life.
+Nature’s splendor, Rumi, Ralph Waldo Emerson, and Lao Tse Tung color my gardening path of life.
 Feel free to come along.
-You may start seeing things a bit differently.
+You may start seeing things a bit differently too.